Commercial real estate in France: overview

 Sales of shares in real estate companies

-Sales of shares in real estate companies (with assets consisting mainly of French real estate) are subject to a 5% transfer tax, assessed on the fair market value of the underlying real estate assets after deduction of the debts incurred for the purpose of acquiring such real estate assets.
+Sales of shares in real estate companies (with assets consisting mainly of French real estate) are subject to a 5% transfer tax, assessed on the share price or on their fair market value if higher.

 The share purchase agreement must be registered within one month with the local tax collection office (recette des impôts).